 If you want to go somewhere, you make it happen!

 Many times, people just need a push or some guidance.
-A lot of people want to travel, but don’t know where to start.
-Even if nobody else ends up booking with you, solo travel is hella rewarding, and a really awesome experience too!
+A lot of people want to travel but don’t know where to start.
+Even if nobody else ends up booking with you, there are so many benefits to traveling alone!

 Enjoy this post?
 Share it! 🙂 And be sure to follow me on Insta @guidedbydestiny for more travel tips and itineraries!